phamquiluan/RCAEval/README.md

 <br />

-The output list presents the `Avg@5` scores when we vary $t_\Delta$.
+The output list presents the `Avg@5` scores when we vary the data length.
 You can see that BARO can maintain a stable performance.

 ```